 The team is made up of parents and teachers.
 As a general rule, the School Council determines policy and the teaching staff implement the policy by developing appropriate programs.
 Through the School Council and its project teams, parents and other members of the school community perform a significant role in the decision-making process.
 The School Council usually meets at 7.00 p.m. on the second and fourth Thursday of the month.

 The Eltham North Primary School Council operates the following portfolios with project teams who work on specific briefs or assignments.
 Marketing Policy, OSHC, PFA, Facilities, Uniform, JSC.
 Members of Council include:

 President of the School Council.

 Government provided funds are known as the school global budget.
 The global budget is used to fund everything you see at the school, with the exception of teacher salaries, which are looked after by the Department.
 We need to set a budget to cater for classroom materials, library materials, education support, teacher professional development, sports equipment, building and grounds maintenance, telecommunications, utilities, computers, relief teachers, cleaning, administration support and so on.

-The global budget does not include ‘user pays’ activities such as camps, excursions, services of educational consultants (Speech Pathologist), OHSC .
+The global budget does not include ‘user pays’ activities such as camps, excursions, services of educational consultants (Speech Pathologist, Occupational Therapists), OHSC .
 These are funded on an at cost basis from the monies received.
-As an example, a $50,000 Water Grant Program we received and spent was costed outside our School Budget as a Special Purpose grant based on a successful submission to Federal Government.
-So to date we approved the installation of four new water tanks to service toilet blocks and the refurbishment of new dual flush toilet and drinking taps.
+As an example, grants received and spent are costed outside our School Budget as a Special Purpose grant based on a successful submission to Federal Government.
+So this year we hope to install shade sails for playgrounds

 Different schools have different approaches to managing the global budget.
 At Eltham North, it is a collaborative activity between School Council, staff and Principal, and three broad process as follows: